d-kleine/AZ_AI-Engineering/project3_AI-Enriched-Corporate-Training-Catalog/README.md

 #### Moodle Instructor Profiles

 - Contains information about instructors for internal training courses on the Moodle platform.
-- Likely includes instructor names, expertise areas, biographies, and possibly links to their profiles or contact information.
+- Includes instructor names, expertise areas, biographies, and possibly links to their profiles or contact information.

 The Moodle instructor profiles data is provided [here](./step_3_enrichments/Data/MoodleInstructorProfiles.json)